 The Corporate Governance and Nominating Committee is responsible for assisting the Board in fulfilling its oversight responsibilities by identifying individuals qualified to become Board and Board Committee members and recommending that the Board select director nominees for appointment or election to the Board; and developing and recommending to the Board corporate governance guidelines for the Company and making recommendations to the Board with respect to corporate governance practices.
-A full description of the responsibilities, powers and operation of the Corporate Governance and Nominating Committee are outlined in its Charter, is available at imperialmetals.com.
+A full description of the responsibilities, powers and operation of the Corporate Governance and Nominating Committee are outlined in its Charter, which is available at imperialmetals.com.

-The Corporate Governance and Nominating Committee is composed of three (3) independent directors, being Pierre Lebel (Chair), Larry Moeller and Edward Yurkowski.
+The Corporate Governance and Nominating Committee is composed of four (4) independent directors, being Pierre Lebel (Chair), Dr. Carolyn Anglin, Larry Moeller and Edward Yurkowski.